 Communications Coordinator, KBIA

-Our Communications Coordinator, Susan Roux, steps behind the scenes at KBIA, updating us all on the many fun activities planned and capturing the spirit of summer at the beach.
+Our Communications Coordinator Laura Snyder Smith works behind the scenes at KBIA, posting photos and updates on our social media and website, capturing all the activities and the spirit of summer at the beach.